Pro Tip: Use 'Ctrl - F' to search by keyword. (⌘ - F if you're on a Mac)

-The Dead Inventory Report is a list of all inventory items that have not sold for more than ___ number of days.
+The Dead Inventory Report is a list of all inventory products that have not sold for more than ___ number of days.
 Learn more

-This is the cost that Shopventory pre-fills when adding quantities or when adding an item to a Purchase Order.
+This is the cost that Shopventory pre-fills when adding quantities or when adding a product to a Purchase Order.

 Changing the Default Cost will not update any Lot Costs.
 Learn More

-This option enables you to replace the existing quantity of an item.
+This option enables you to replace the existing quantity of a product.

-For instance, if the item has a quantity of 5 and you select 'Edit Quantity and Cost' and enter 10, the total will be saved as 10.
-You can also set the Default Cost and Price for your Items with the Edit button.
+For instance, if the product has a quantity of 5 and you select 'Edit Quantity and Cost' and enter 10, the total will be saved as 10.
+You can also set the Default Cost and Price for your Products with the Edit button.
 Learn more

 This is the pre-tax amount of your intake minus your cost.
 So to put it mathematically: